Get all the latest Airbnb data for Lithuania

 What bedroom count gets the most bookings in Lithuania as of 2026?

-As of the first half of 2026, one-bedroom apartments and studios get the most total bookings in Lithuania because they match the dominant traveler profiles of couples, solo travelers, and short city-break visitors in urban markets.
+As of early 2026, 1-bedroom Airbnb listings get the most bookings in Lithuania because they fit couples, solo travelers, business visitors and short city breaks.

 What property type performs best in Lithuania in 2026?